Hostess At Heart

 • I like using a glass measuring cup for my eggs.
 That makes adding them much easier.

-• Don’t be tempted to cook your cream ingredients to quickly.
+• Don’t cook your cream ingredients too quickly.
 Cook it slow and as soon as it starts steaming it’s hot enough to add the eggs.

 • Add the eggs to the steaming cream mixture slowly at a drizzle, whisking the whole time.
 This is called tempering.